Skip to main content Skip to accessibility

 Switch to rechargeable batteries

 For every 10 charges, you have saved buying and throwing away 9 batteries.
-Replace batteries in remote controls etc with rechargeable.

 Recycle batteries

-All schools have been provided with battery collection points.
-Make sure everyone has easy access to the battery recycling tube and encourage students to bring in their used batteries from home.
+Make sure everyone is aware of them and has easy access to the battery recycling tube.
+You can make sure it's used by encouraging students to bring in their used batteries from home.

-Set up an Eco-Team
+Set up a student Eco-Team

-Run a waste audit
+Conduct a waste audit

-It is difficult to make measured improvements without knowing how much rubbish the school produces.
+It's difficult to make measured improvements without knowing how much rubbish the school produces.
 A waste audit will show you areas where improvements can be made.

 Think big